maoweinilsson/PDC-software-web/software/gcc/beskow/4.9.1/using.rst

   module swap PrgEnv-cray PrgEnv-gnu

-To use the intel compiler gcc, g++ or gfortran should not be called directly, but the wrappers used instead, e.g. ::
+To use the gnu compilers gcc, g++ or gfortran should not be called directly, but the wrappers used instead, e.g. ::

   cc hello.c